 Sales Representative

 The Flyout component uses predefined appearance settings if you specify the HeaderText, BodyText, or FooterText property.
-To customize the flyout window's content and appearance, you can use the following templates:
+You can apply custom CSS classes to Flyout elements (BodyCssClass, HeaderCssClass, and FooterCssClass properties).

 The Flyout recalculates its position when certain page elements are changed (for instance, when the page is scrolled or resized).
 Use the RestrictionMode property to restrict the Flyout position.